hanruihua/pyrvo/README.md

 # pyrvo

 pyrvo is a Python binding for [ORCA (Optimal Reciprocal Collision Avoidance) library](https://github.com/snape/RVO2).
-It provides a Python interface with similar API as original ORCA.
+It provides a Python interface with similar API as original ORCA and render with [ir-sim](https://github.com/hanruihua/ir-sim).

 ## Installation